 - take notice of the quality of your breath, how deep or shallow, if breath is more in your chest or belly, the tempo of your breath

-- finally, notice if becoming aware of and accepting these sensations helps them lessen soften you, or if you want to intensify and move
+- finally, notice if becoming aware of, and accepting these sensations helps you to soften and release

 The body is alive and dynamic, responding to outer and inner stimulus, and our every thought.
 The very act of doing a body scan begins to change the body.
 Keeping a curious mindset and releasing all judgement allows the body scan to be a powerful practice in inner healing.
 Additionally, allowing the body to move and spontaneously express while you scan, allows you to process stuck stress and emotions.
 The more often you can drop in with yourself and do body scans, the more expansive and whole your awareness becomes, allowing more ease, softening and peace to enter your life.